omc/websolr-guides/autocomplete.md

 ### The websolr index

 I created a Solr 4 index on websolr and used a custom schema (below).
-IT gave me a URL of http://index.websolr.com/solr/4d24e17b09c (feel free to test against this URL, but know that it's secured against updates).
+It gave me a URL of http://index.websolr.com/solr/4d24e17b09c (feel free to test against this URL, but know that it's secured against updates).

 ![Creating the new index](autocomplete-examples/first/new_index.png)